-

 - Professional support staff, including Technical Staff, will be eligible to be nominated for and vote in the election for the Professional Support Staff seat.

-Election Timelines:
+Election Timelines

 Voting in the elections will take place between 9.00 a.m.
 (Irish time) on Monday 15th June, 2026 and 12.00 p.m.
-(Irish time) on Wednesday 16th June, 2026.
+(Irish time) on Tuesday 16th June, 2026.
 Detailed timelines for the Nomination and Election process are set out in the Election Timeline 2026

 Nominations